 Once a verbal agreement has been reached, you will be expected to formalise your offer by signing a private purchase agreement contract and making a deposit payment.
 Please go to our private purchase agreement section for further details.

-CHOOSING A LAWYER
+CHOOSING A LAWYER IN TENERIFE

 PRIVATE PURCHASE AGREEMENT